Achievable logoAchievable logo

 Starting position:

-• Dumbbell hangs with elbow extended
+• Let the dumbbell hang with your elbow extended

 Upward movement phase: